trucnghiem/web102_projects/README.md

-# Web Development Project 1 - *Name of App Here*
+# Web Development Project 1 - Community Board

 Submitted by: Truc Nghiem

-This web app: A community board that showcases opportunities to help the Atlanta community!
+This web app is a community board that showcases opportunities to help the Atlanta community!

 Time spent: 15 hours spent in total